6 Benefits of Initial Coin Offering Options As Crowdfunding

 Conversely, the launch model present in ICOs offers a far more feasible solution.
 With a coin offering, technology companies and open source projects can spread their wealth.
 This process also helps to align user bases who can profit from the success of the business.

-A business model that beats “free” is the holy grail of opportunity for investors.
-Users making money from being at the early stages of adoption is an excellent incentive for ICO investment.
+A business model that beats “free” is the holy grail of opportunity for potential investors.
+Users making money from being at the early stages of adoption is an excellent incentive for ICO investment opportunities.

 6. Instant Buy-In

-There are no blocks or intermediaries that exist between coin buyers and sellers.
+There are no blocks that exist between coin buyers and sellers.
 Once a cryptocurrency is created and launched, it can immediately be sold on the crypto market.

 The advantage of this is a fast, efficient process for both businesses and those investing in them.
 With initial public offerings, the process of buying stock can only be described as a labor-intensive process.
 However, buying into an ICO is as simple as obtaining the proper buying currency and waiting for launch.